frePPLe/frepple/contrib/installer/pgsql/README.txt

-In this folder you find the binary distribution of PostgreSQL 9.5.2 as obtained from: http://www.enterprisedb.com/products-services-training/pgbindownload We redistribute this product unmodified and in its entirity.
+In this folder you find the binary distribution of PostgreSQL 10.3.1 as obtained from: http://www.enterprisedb.com/products-services-training/pgbindownload We redistribute this product unmodified.

 Initialising a database with the provided binaries is easy.
 The frePPLe installer runs the following steps for you, but you're